The Covid-19 crisis has been exceptional in both its scale and duration. Retailers could not have anticipated the impact on business...

 The rise of Amazon as a media business is a clear demonstration that there is an opportunity to open a new, more profitable revenue stream for pureplay and multichannel retailers, as they have something unique which brands desperately need.
 If retailers explore a similar path to Amazon, investing in retail business and delivering real value to brands, they have an opportunity to open new revenue streams and rebuild their position.

-There is a growing trend to talk about monetisation of retail assets or retail media, but what does it really mean?
-At mediarithmics, we look at helping retailers create new revenue streams by leveraging their valuable data assets, to augment their value proposition for advertisers.
+There is a growing trend focused on the monetisation of retail assets or retail media, but what does it really mean?
+At mediarithmics, we look at helping retailers create new revenue streams by leveraging their valuable data assets in order to augment their value proposition for advertisers.
 Consumers expect personalised shopping experiences and brands expect one-to-one communication opportunities at the core of this customised experience.

 This is a win-win Trade Marketing opportunity for retailers to receive investment from brands to promote their products, as well as driving incremental margins through increasing the overall sales for the brand.
 Retailers understand what brands and categories people will buy and at what frequency, and all of this insight (not just data) is what can be made available to the market at a premium.